Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.Firewall.md

 ## DESCRIPTION

-By default, KeyVault accept connections from clients on any network.
+By default, Key Vault accept connections from clients on any network.
 To limit access to selected networks, you must first change the default action.

 After changing the default action from `Allow` to `Deny`, configure one or more rules to allow traffic.